-What’s more, shoppers can get 3D live experience on the Sephora Virtual Artist app by uploading an image and experimenting with their looks by virtually trying Sephora’s range of makeup products.
+What’s more, shoppers can get a 3D live experience on the Sephora Virtual Artist app by uploading an image and experimenting with their looks by virtually trying Sephora’s range of makeup products.

 4. Steve Madden

-- About the Brand: America’s hottest footwear brand for Men and Women
+- About the Brand: America’s hottest footwear brand for men and women

 - Customer Experience USP: Cross-channel Data Analytics